OrionStar25/Moon/_posts/2019-05-14-smart-india-hackathon.md

 ## Teach me your winning tricks, sensei ;-;

-Since it was my 1st major hackathon (itinvolved travelling to a different city and that was cool in itself), I had PLENTY of ideas about how to go about it.
-Everyone inmy team was super excited and we decided to go step by step.
+Since it was my 1st major hackathon (it involved travelling to a different city and that was cool in itself), I had PLENTY of ideas about how to go about it.
+Everyone in my team was super excited and we decided to go step by step.

 **Step 1: Form a team** Check.